-The Public Health Department provides the following discretionary services, which have been developed in response to Health Care Services Agency and County priorities:
+The following discretionary programs have been developed in response to Health Care Services Agency and County priorities:

-- Asthma and diabetes education and prevention programs - Health care for the homeless - Developmental Disabilities Council - Dating Matters (Teen Dating Violence Prevention) - Maternal/Infant Early Childhood Home Visiting and Family Support System (which includes the Alameda County Healthy Start Initiative, formerly Improving Pregnancy Outcomes Program), Nurse Family Partnership, and other home visiting and case management programs serving families with young children
+- Developmental Disabilities Council - Dating Matters (Teen Dating Violence Prevention) - Maternal/Infant Early Childhood Home Visiting and Family Support System (which includes the Alameda County Healthy Start Initiative, formerly Improving Pregnancy Outcomes Program), Nurse Family Partnership, other home visiting and case management programs serving families with young children

-The Final Budget includes funding for 621.90 full-time equivalent positions and a net county cost of \$28,363,686.
-The budget includes an increase of \$1,768,696 in net county cost and a decrease of 36.30 full-time equivalent (FTE) positions.
+The Proposed Budget includes funding for 620.57 full-time equivalent positions and a net county cost of \$28,363,686.
+The budget includes an increase of \$1,768,696 in net county cost and a decrease of 37.63 full-time equivalent (FTE) positions.
 Included in the budget changes is the transfer of Emergency Medical Services (EMS) from the Public Health Department (PHD) to the Health Care Services Administration Department, resulting in a decrease in PHD appropriations of \$25.3 million, a decrease in revenue of \$24.3 million, and a decrease of 41.32 FTE positions.